jesajx/py-hvtool-ce7/README.md

 This is a small python script for attempting to parse Windows CE 7 registry hives.

-This script is heavily influenced by Willem Jan Hengeveld
+This script is heavily influenced by Willem Jan Hengeveld's
 <https://github.com/nlitsme/hvtool.git> (commit
 b639d697fb18fcf4c400ff67ef0581cd5f9ee452).
 This script is essentially a dependency-less rewrite of hvtool for python, with some adjustments to work